toviberger/translate-to-sql/README.md

 # translate-to-sql Project

 ## Overview
-The `TranslateToSql` project is designed to translate SQL queries written in one logic into standard SQL.
+The `translate-to-sql` project is designed to translate SQL queries written in one logic into standard SQL.
 This project leverages the JSqlParser library for parsing SQL queries.

 ## Prerequisites